Juno (NY), a Black and White Tri-Color Short hair

 In puppies, when a Sire (Daddy) and Dame (Mommie) are bred, they each contribute one of their DNA strands to create new offspring.
 If the Sire and Dame used, both carry this recessive DNA (Ff) + (Ff), there is a 25% chance that a Short Hair Havanese will be produced in that litter of offspring.
 Dominant traits (FF) will always be seen when combined with a recessive trait (ff).
-Long Hair in the Havanese is the dominant coat trait.
+Long Hair in the Havanese is the dominant and preferred coat trait.
 The puppy's coat will only appear short if they inherit a short hair gene from the mother and one from the father.
 It is rare to see a Short-Hair Havanese, because it is not recognized by the AKC breed standards for exhibition.
 Up until about a couple years ago, most breeders would only produce one of these coated dogs, by accident, because there was not a specific genetic marker available.
 VetGen and several other genetic research companies have made such great strides in improving selective breeding practices.
 Now a days, with the genetic DNA tests being used, a breeder can screen a dog before it is used in a breeding program.
 This is done to see if the potential parents are short-hair DNA carriers, or other traits that have been identified that are unwanted when producing offspring.
 Although the parents exhibit the long coat, each one of them could be a carrier of this recessive gene, unknowingly.
-If a breeder were to take a carrier (Ff) and breed it with a non-carrier (FF) , there would be no chance of producing a short-hair Havanese (ff), however, some of the puppies could be produced (Ff) from that breeding that were carriers of the short hair gene.
-Short-Hair in a Havanese is a trait that can be eliminated out of a breeding blood line.
-For many years, were not seen until some European Havanese bloodlines were imported into the USA at some point and time.
+If a breeder were to take a carrier (Ff) and breed it with a non-carrier (FF) , there would be no chance of producing a short-hair Havanese (ff), however, if some of the puppies produced were used to create puppies, those puppies could be produce short hair havanese if they were carriers.
+(Ff) Short-Hair in a Havanese is a trait that can be eliminated out of a breeding blood line.
+For many years, there were none seen until some European Havanese bloodlines were imported into the USA at some point and time.

 There are no known health issues related to this recessive trait, but is merely a different cosmetic appearance.
 The short hair havanese could still have some of the same genetic disorders that the long hair havanese exhibit, so proper health testing should still be performed on potential breeding parents.